MicrosoftDocs/powerapps-docs/powerapps-docs/user/interactive-dashboards.md

  ## Work with interactive dashboard

- Use the visual filter option to drill-down in to the data on the charts.
+ Use the visual filter option to drill down in to the data on the charts.

 1. To view an interactive dashbaord, in the list of dashbards find the one that has the interactive icon ![Interactive dashboard icon](media/interactive_dashboard_icon.png "Interactive dashboard icon") next the dashboard name.